homeiraazari/Wildfire-and-Climate-Change/README.md

 ### Wildfire Dataset

-For Pre Processing the data for modeling we had to,
+Pre Processing the data in order to do modeling:

+* Created a variable to calculate total number of days fire contained

+* Dropped missing values

-* Use the label encoder to encode cause description, state and fire class between 0 and n_classes-1.
+* Used the label encoder to encode cause description, state and fire class with values between 0 and n_classes-1.

 * We also divided the total days calculated previously in four bins and created a new column for day category for a multi class analysis.

+* Created four various training and test datasets for future analysis

 ### Twitter Data